swiftlang/swift-evolution/proposals/testing/NNNN-issue-handling-traits.md

   - Record a separate issue using the standard issue recording mechanisms (as [discussed](#recording-issues-from-handlers) above).

+### Handling of non-user issues

+Issue handling traits are applied to a test by a user, and are only intended for handling issues recorded by tests written by the user.
+If an issue is recorded by the testing library itself or the underlying system, not due to a failure within the tests being run, such an issue will not be passed to an issue handling trait.

+Concretely, this policy means that issues for which the value of the `kind` property is `.system` will not be passed to the closure of an issue handling trait.
+Similarly, it is not supported for a closure passed to `compactMapIssues(_:)` to return an issue for which the value of `kind` is `.system`.

 ## Detailed design

 This proposal includes the following: